braze-inc/braze-docs/_docs/_hidden/private_betas/card_creation.md

 - **At first impression:** When the user next opens your app (that is, starts a new [session][3]), Braze determines which Content Cards the user is eligible for, templates any personalization like Liquid or Connected Content, then creates the card.

 {% alert note %}
 For both options, after a card is created, Braze does not recalculate audience eligibility or personalization.
-This information is only evaluated once when the card is first created.
-Fully dynamic Content Cards are coming later this year.
 {% endalert %}

 ### Differences between creating cards at launch versus at first impression